 Bem Vindo ~ 欢迎 ~ Bienvenue ~ Willkommen ~ हार्दिक स्वागत ~ Benvenuto ~ 환영 ~ Bienvenido *

 Phillip De Leon is a Senior Member of the IEEE.
-At NMSU he was Associate Director for the Center for Space Telemetering and Telecommunications (1999 – 2003), Chair of the University Research Council (2010-2011), Associate Department Head (2011-2013), and Associate Dean of Research in the College of Engineering (2016-2019).
+At NMSU he was Associate Director for the Center for Space Telemetering and Telecommunications (1999 – 2003), Chair of the University Research Council (2010-2011), and Associate Department Head (2011-2013).
+He served as Associate Dean of Research in the College of Engineering (2016-2019) where he oversaw historic growth in research expenditures and research grant awards.
 He has been a visiting professor in the Department of Computer Science at University College Cork (UCC), Ireland (2002, 2022); Multimedia Communications Department at EURECOM Campus SophiaTech, France (2016); and Signal and Image Processing Department at Paris Institute of Technology (Telecom ParisTech) (2016).
-He has been a faculty fellow at the Sandia National Laboratories (2016-2020).
+He was a Fulbright Scholar at the Institute of Communications and Radio-Frequency Engineering, Vienna University of Technology (TU-Wien), Austria (2008) and is currently a faculty fellow at the Sandia National Laboratories (2016-present).

 Phillip De Leon was the recipient of the Paul W. and Valerie Klipsch Distinguished Professorship in Electrical and Computer Engineering (2015 – ), John and Tome Nakayama Professorship in Engineering for Teaching Excellence (2012 – 2015), Foreman Faculty Excellence Award (2014), Bromilow Award for Research (2010), and a Fulbright Faculty Scholar Award from the United States Department of State (2008).
 He is a member of Eta Kappa Nu and Pi Mu Epsilon honor societies.

 * in the languages of former students–English, Portuguese (Brazil), Chinese, French, German, Hindi, Italian, Korean, and Spanish.